Masters of Evil1 of 30

 Ayesha does a tolerable job of threatening the Guardians of the Galaxy until the real villain of the film shows up.
 In the Marvel Cinematic Universe, Ayesha (Elizabeth Debicki) is a high priestess of the principled Sovereign race.
 Her cold demeanor and relentless attitude make her a formidable, if somewhat bland, foe.

 Perhaps it’s not fair to judge her by “main villain” standards, since she doesn’t have to carry too much of the plot by herself.
-But given Guardians of the Galaxy Vol. 2’s post-credits scene, it’s a good bet we’ll see her again, in a bigger role. – Marshall Honorof
+Given Guardians of the Galaxy Vol. 2’s post-credits scene however, it's a good bet she'll play a key role in the now back-on-track third film. – Marshall Honorof

 Casting comic genius Lee Pace as the joyless Ronan the Accuser was not quite as big a waste of talent as Christopher Eccleston as Malekith, but it’s along the same lines.